medialab/minet/docs/cli.md

     with the correct base url if --url-column is valid.
 . "images": scrape all the relevant <img> tag src urls.
 Will join them
     with the correct base url if --url-column is valid.
+. "europresse": scrape the articles from europresse HTML files.

 Examples: